martinchernyavskiy/Notes/CS/CS 544/Week1/Batch Processing with Unix Tools (ch.10).md

 ```
 Enumerated steps:
 	1. initialize counts to a hash table that keeps a counter of # of each URL, set it to zero by default
-	2. Open file and from each line of log
+	2. Open file and from each line of log, split line into fields and access URL the 7th field by 6th index
+	3. Increment counter for the URL in the current line of log, repeat until the end of log file
+	4. Sort the hash table contents by descending counter values and obtain top 5 entries
+	5. Print the top five entries

+### Sorting vs. In-memory aggregation
+- Ruby keeps in-memory hash table of URLs, whilst the Unix pipeline doesn't
+-